ms/buildtogether.tech/project/index.md

 :   How to contribute to the project.
 Should people file an issue when they have
     a question, email a list, or post something on chat, and if so, where?
 What code formatting conventions does the project use?
-Research shows that clear contribution guidelines increase the odds of people contributing
-    <cite>Sholler2019</cite>; in my experience, they also reduce friction
-    between team members.
+Research shows that clear contribution guidelines increase the odds of people contributing (<span x="community"></span>); in my experience, they also reduce friction between team members.

 Beyond that, every language has its own conventions for what files should go where in a project, for the simple reason that they all need different files.